 Terrifying history of the Clowns…….!

 Are you scared of the makeup-clad party entertainers?
 Do clowns freak you out?
 Or do you think clowns are weird?
 Well, if so, then you are not alone my friend.
 Many people in this world have been terrified by clowns for centuries.
 But why?
 Why clowns are like this?
 Are they actually like this or pertain to earn money?
 The reason behind the bizarre nature of clowns is their history.
-Take a sneak peak over history of clowns, which will help you in understanding the psychology of clowns.
+Take a sneak peek over the history of clowns, which will help you in understanding the psychology of clowns.

 History of clowns